-Small Business Cyber Security: Is your staff prepared?
+Small Business Cyber Security

 If you think your small business is not vulnerable to a cyberattack, you are not alone.
 A staggering 87 percent of small business owners think there is little risk of being hacked, according to a 2017 survey conducted by Manta.
 Industry experts estimate, however, that more than half of all small businesses are hacked at some point.